aces/Loris/modules/dicom_archive/README.md

 ## Interactions with LORIS

-The tarchive tables used by the DICOM archive must be populated by the imaging `dicomTar` script before there is any data in the module.
+The tarchive tables used by the DICOM archive must be populated by the imaging `dicomTar.pl` script before there is any data in the module.